Nguyễn Phương Khánh: Media and environmental activism

 Phương Khánh returned to Vietnam a week after winning Miss Earth 2018 and received a grand welcome by her family, friends, and supporters at the Tan Son Nhat International Airport.
-She was presented at a press conference held at the White Palace Convention Center in Ho Chi Minh City on November 12, 2018.
+She was presented at a press conference held at the White Palace Convention Center in Ho Chi Minh City on 12 November 2018.

-She visited her former school and presented gifts to disadvantaged people in her hometown in Bến Tre Province on November 16, 2018.
-A welcome and gratitude party in Ho Chi Minh City was held on December 11, 2018, to celebrate her win, which was attended by Miss Earth 2017 Karen Ibasco and Miss Earth Air 2016 Michelle Gómez from Colombia.
+She visited her former school and presented gifts to disadvantaged people in her hometown in Bến Tre Province on 16 November 2018.
+A welcome and gratitude party in Ho Chi Minh City was held on 11 December 2018, to celebrate her win, which was attended by Miss Earth 2017 Karen Ibasco and Miss Earth Air 2016 Michelle Gómez from Colombia.

 She appeared on the cover of Harper's Bazaar magazine in its December 2018 Vietnam edition, and was interviewed about her life and success in the Miss Earth pageant.

 In January 2019, she received the Inspirational Journey Award at the annual WeChoice Awards in Vietnam for her achievement in Miss Earth pageant and contributions to the community from various river garbage collection campaigns, and campaigns for gradually changing living habits to protect the environment.

-Phương Khánh led a trashtChallenge on March 22, 2019, by cleaning the garbage below the Saigon Bridge on the Saigon River, with Korean singer Han Sara and Vietnamese pop group Uni5.
+Phương Khánh led a Trash Challenge on 22 March 2019, by cleaning the garbage below the Saigon Bridge on the Saigon River, with Korean singer Han Sara and Vietnamese pop group Uni5.

 She was designated as the Ambassador of the Earth Hour 2019 in March 2019 to promote the event and to implement several environmental protection activities.
 As ambassador, Phuong Khanh urged everyone to voluntarily turn off unnecessary lights and equipment for an hour, contributing to spreading the message "Save Energy, Save Earth - Energy saving, Earth protection".

-On March 24, 2019, Phương Khánh attended the launch of Vietnam Olympic Run as an annual sports activity organized by the Vietnam's Ministry of Culture, Sports and Tourism to promote sports and celebrate 73 years of success in the sports industry.
-She was also a guest in the 'Elegant Student Vietnam' competition finals organized by the Ho Chi Minh City Film and Television University on March 28, 2019.
+On 24 March 2019, Phương Khánh attended the launch of Vietnam Olympic Run as an annual sports activity organized by the Vietnam's Ministry of Culture, Sports and Tourism to promote sports and celebrate 73 years of success in the sports industry.
+She was also a guest in the 'Elegant Student Vietnam' competition finals organized by the Ho Chi Minh City Film and Television University on 28 March 2019.

-She celebrated her birthday on April 5, 2019, by participating in a blood donation campaign organized by the National Institute of Haematology and Blood Transfusions in Vietnam to ease the blood supply shortage in hospitals throughout country.
+She celebrated her birthday on 5 April 2019, by participating in a blood donation campaign organized by the National Institute of Haematology and Blood Transfusions in Vietnam to ease the blood supply shortage in hospitals throughout country.